RoadieHQ/marketing-site/content/docs/tech-insights/enforce-branch-protection/index.md

 Roadie automatically collects this information and you can view reports or create checks about that data.
 In this tutorial, we’re going to:

+1. Learn how to create a check which requires GitHub repositories associated with component entities to have branch protection
-1. Learn how to visualize data within an existing Data Source.
+2. visualize data within an existing Data Source.

 ## Prerequisites